ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-4.md

 }
 ```

-We can see from the above definition that, we supply a default value of `T`.
+In the above definition we supply a default value of type `T`.
 This default value will be used when there is an `Err`, the `Ok` value will be returned otherwise.
 This is very similar to `map_or` but where we don't run a function on the success value:

 ```{.rust .scrollx}
 // pseudocode